cemgate/TicTacToe/README.md

 ## Requirements
 To run the program, you will need the SFML library installed on your system.
 You can download the library from the official website and install it on your computer.
 To use the SFML library, you need to specify the path to the library in Visual Studio.

+## How to Use?
+To use the program, simply download the code and compile it using your preferred C++ compiler.
+Then run the executable file and start playing the game.
+Be carefull because size of the program window is 2000x2000 so it will be really hard to see something on 1920x1080.
 ## Youtube video
 Here is the link to the YouTube video that demonstrates how the program works.
+Im really sorry but my program to record was some trash and colours on video are really bugged.
 [YT link](https://www.youtube.com/watch?v=zK83I2n2WDU&ab_channel=MarcinCichocki)
 ## Conclusion
 I enjoyed developing this project, and it was a great opportunity to practice my programming skills.
 I hope you find this tic-tac-toe game fun and enjoyable to play.